tedneward/Azgaarnoth/Creatures/Demons.md

 ***Cultists of Juiblex.*** The Faceless Lord grants its cultists special abilities.
 Lesser followers can gain the Liquid Movement trait.
 The most dedicated devotees of ooze can also gain the Slimy Organs trait.

-***Liquid Movement.***.
-As an action, this creature can move up to 20 feet through spaces no more than an inch in diameter.
+***Liquid Movement.*** As an action, this creature can move up to 20 feet through spaces no more than an inch in diameter.
 It must end this movement in a space that can accommodate its full size.
 Otherwise, it takes 5 force damage and returns to the space where it began this movement.

-***Slimy Organs.***.
-This creature has resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.
+***Slimy Organs.*** This creature has resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.
 Whenever this creature suffers a critical hit or is reduced to 0 hit points, it sprays acid; each creature within 5 feet of it takes acid damage equal to its number of Hit Dice.

 >### Juiblex
 >*Huge Fiend (Demon), Chaotic Evil*